AUSTRAL ECOLOGY EARLY CAREER REVIEWER PROGRAM

 - The Scholar One system we use to manage the review process keeps a record of individual reviewers, so we can avoid different editors inviting the same reviewer multiple times in close succession.

 - A separate letter is sent to all reviewers that informs them of the final decision and allows them to see the other review of the manuscript (usually anonymously).
-At the same time the Managing Editor will separately write to the Early Career Reviewer, commenting on the quality and relevance of their review (sometimes using information that the Associate Editor might have provided), explaining any discrepancy between the recommendation of the Early Career Reviewer and the final decision, and inviting any further enquiry about the process.
+At the same time the Editor-in-Chief will separately write to the Early Career Reviewer, commenting on the quality and relevance of their review (sometimes using information that the Editor might have provided), explaining any discrepancy between the recommendation of the Early Career Reviewer and the final decision, and inviting any further enquiry about the process.

 - An Early Career Reviewer can leave the system at any time they like, but also can stay registered as long as they like, with perhaps an age limit of 70.